JonathanMH/Append-Link-on-Copy/readme.txt

 right now you can:

-* specify the Read more link text, default:
+* specify the Read more link text, default: Read more at:
 * how many <br /> tags should be inserted below the copied text and the link or copyright notice
 * specify if you want the current page title included
+* make every copy link to the main page
+* decide if you want the site title to be appended
 * see previews of HTML and text versions of the copied text and link

 I plan to increase the functionality with: